ServiceNow/azimuth/docs/docs/user-guide/index.md

 **Welcome to Azimuth!**

 Explore the different analyses and tools of Azimuth using the dashboard.
-Navigate through the different sections to get a deeper understanding of the dataset and the model.
+Navigate through the different sections to get a deeper understanding of the dataset and the pipeline.

 !!! info "Use Azimuth with no pipeline, or with multiple pipelines"